Book Marketing: Craft a Killer Plan! Learn 21 Fun, Effective Ways to Promote Your Book or eBook Premium class

 I learned so much about marketing my book.
 So many practical ideas that are not even hard to do.
 The pace was quick and never dragged.
 I would recommend it to every author because you quickly learn that writing the book is only the beginning.Looks of great links and references.
 Really, you can take this information as far as you want to.

 Laura here!
 I'm first and foremost a writer, but also the co-founder of 30 Day Books, an independent press and book marketing studio in Seattle.
-I've personally overseen 50+ book launches and marketing campaigns for independent authors and small press (authors I've had the pleasure of working with).
+I've personally overseen 50+ book launches and marketing campaigns for independent authors and small press (here are some authors that I've had the pleasure of working with).
 I've written 8 Amazon best-selling eBooks, and I frequently write and speak about independent publishing and book marketing.

 I'm also the founder of Ladies Who Critique, Editor of The Write Life Magazine, and a member of The Young Entrepreneur Council.
 I love the ever-changing writing, publishing and entrepreneurial worlds, and I'm honored to have received several awards for my work in the publishing community.

 Outside of work?
 I'm a coffee-addicted, dog-loving yogi!
-I read incessently, enjoy outdoor life in Seattle (even when the weather doesn't cooperate) and have recently taken up jazz-singing lessons.
+I read a lot, enjoy outdoor life here in Seattle (even when the weather doesn't cooperate) and have recently taken up jazz-singing lessons.
 We all need a challenge in life sometimes, right? :)